buildingSMART/BCF-API/README.md

-- an authorization code as a query parameter if the user allows your app to access the account.
-- the value "access_denied" in the error query parameter if the user denies access.
+an authorization code as a query parameter if the user allows your app to access the account. the value "access_denied" in the error query parameter if the user denies access.

-Long Url: -

-    POST /bcf/{version}/oauth2/access_token
+    POST /bcf/oauth2/access_token

 After you have received the authorization code you can request an access token.
 The access token will be returned as JSON in the response body.